Nuclear-Peacock/Manuscript-Reviewer-local-3model-with-template/README.md

 First run can be slow while models warm up.

-Wait ~30–60 seconds and try again.
+Wait 30–60 seconds and try again.

 I double-click run_ui.bat and nothing happens

-Right-click run_ui.bat → Run as administrator (rare)
+Right-click run_ui.bat → Run as administrator (rare).

 Or open Command Prompt in the repo folder and run: